 What is the process like?

-Arts Temps: Hi all, thanks for catching up with us.
+Hi all, thanks for catching up with us.
 So, Noemi, as chair of the recruitment panels, could you tell me how microteaching feeds into the recruitment process?

 Noemi: We use Microteaching for interviewing academic staff across the board.
 It helps us to find out how applicants engage in teaching environments with our students.
 The feedback we receive from the student panel is always very insightful and ensures that students have a say in the recruitment process.
 It also gives applicants an opportunity to receive feedback from the session and gain valuable insights from students on their teaching delivery.
 Often applicants tell me that this is a valuable opportunity to receive student feedback.

-Ryan: The panels usually last half a day with short breaks between each applicant.
+Temps: The panels usually last half a day with short breaks between each applicant.
 We each have a form that we need to fill in and analyse how successful the teaching was and what our favourite part of the session was.
 It's quite interesting to see how different candidates take on the brief and use different approaches.

-Arts Temps: Why did you apply for the microteaching positions?
+Why do you apply for microteaching positions?

-Anna: I apply for them because it’s a little bit of extra money that slots in quite easily with my course.
+Temps: I apply for them because it’s a little bit of extra money that slots in quite easily with my course.
 As jobs go it’s a good one to do, in my experience Arts Temps and the University really look after the temps.
 We’re paid reasonably well and if anyone cancels the work at the last minute we still get paid for that hour or so that we lost.

-Silvia: Yes, I’d agree with that – it’s the sort of job that doesn’t need previous work experience too.
+It’s the sort of job that doesn’t need previous work experience too.
 By being a student you’re already an expert in what they’re asking for.

-Ryan: It gives you a good insight into teaching and what the behind the scenes process is.
+Plus, it gives you a good insight into teaching and what the behind the scenes process is.
 I think a lot of students do want to go into teaching but that gap feels so huge.
 Seeing what that interview process looks like is really helpful when you’re considering your career options.

 Noemi: I’d agree with that, some students have asked for me to connect them with candidates afterwards, as the presented themes or tools related to their own practice and they wanted to know more, so it can be a good networking opportunity too.
 More recently I’ve noticed that students have felt more empowered to have a say in the recruitment process, and so have some influence in staff recruitment.
 It has become a bit more of a partnership.
 Some of my student panels also held me to account for aspects of recruitment policies for example in relation to the diversity of applicants.
 So, students who are more engaged with the university’s strategies have a more direct say in the way the university operates.

-Noemi: It enables us to have a fairer recruitment process and gives opportunities for the applicants to shine in other areas than responding to questions from a panel.
+Noemi: It enables us to have a fairer recruitment process and gives opportunities for the applicants to shine in areas other than responding to questions from a panel.
 It offers input from voices other than academics or management.
 As we also ask for applicants to send in reflections following the microteaching, it gives an opportunity for the applicant to also contextualise their experience of microteaching.
 All these inputs make our process fairer.

 So now you know a bit more about what Microteaching is keep an eye out for these roles on the jobs board.